A Quiet Place

 while I relax, soaking up the sun's rays.

-The primeval pulse of nature, for me,
+For the primal pulse of Nature, for me,

-is felt in rugged places, still serene.
+beats in the rugged mountains: still serene.

 There, I readjust my reality,

-finding places pristine, peaceful, and green;
+to fit places, pristine, peaceful, and green;

-where nature cuts my strings and sets me free.
+where Nature cuts my strings and sets me free.

 A babbling brook mutes anxiety's voice,